 The human spinal column is made up of 33 bones - 7 vertebrae in the cervical region, 12 in the thoracic region, 5 in the lumbar region, 5 in the sacral region and 4 in the coccygeal region.
 It is a safe casing for the delicate Spinal Cord which regulates the functions of the body.

-The Spine is surrounded by many ligaments and muscles to give it a great strtength, howsoever there are various diseases which affect the spine.
+The Spine is surrounded by many ligaments and muscles to give it strength, however there are various diseases which affect the spine and cause back pain.
+Some of these diseases are:

 Scoliosis causes a sideways curve of your backbone, or spine.
 These curves are often S- or C-shaped.
 Scoliosis is most common in late childhood and the early teens, when children grow fast.
 Girls are more likely to have it than boys.
 It can run in families.
 Symptoms include leaning to one side and having uneven shoulders and hips.